 People may be wondering what is the point of putting all hand luggage into the hold.
-It is easy to understand that handling the luggage at the airport costs a lot of money for the airline and putting hand luggage into hold increases the airline's costs.
+It is easy to understand that handling the luggage at the airport costs a lot of money for the airline and putting hand luggage on hold increases the airline's costs.
 So the arrangement seems to be ironic.
-Normally, airlines are putting cabin luggage into hold only when the cabin gets full and airline crews are usually asking for volunteers who are willing to have their luggage into the hold.
+Normally, airlines are putting cabin luggage on hold only when the cabin gets full and airline crews are usually asking for volunteers who are willing to have their luggage in the hold.

 Most probably the idea of Wizz Air's new rule is to make passengers travelling more complicated and somehow "force" them to buy Priority Boarding service.
 Priority boarding is quite a useless service but it guarantees the hand luggage into the cabin.
 Wizz Air is probably calculating that the increased priority boarding income will probably be more than the increased cargo handling costs.
 Many people are willing to pay for priority boarding to avoid problems at the airport and to avoid waiting for the hand luggage from the hold at the destination airport.
 But this is not the case for all low-cost airlines.

 How Strict is Wizz Air about Luggage?